tjd1234/cmpt135spring2024/obsidian/135website2024/Using Templates.md

 Notice that `vv` is a vector of vector.
 C++ defines a standard `operator<` and `operator=` for vectors, and so we can call `min_of` on a `vector<vector<int>>`.

-Finally, for the above code to work we also need to define `operator<<`:
+Finally, for the above code to work we also need to define a generic `operator<<`:

 ```cpp
 template <typename T>